Events

 CONSTITUTION CELEBRATION

-On the 165th Anniversary of the famous Lincoln-Douglas Debate, Jonesboro will be celebrating the event at Lincoln Memorial Park.
-The program will include a 21-gun and cannon salute by the Long Knives Chapter of the Sons of the American Revolution, and a minute of bell-ringing to mark the occasion.
-Guest soloists and speakers will present an intriguing program, and essay content winners will be asked to read their entries.
-Children’s games, music, and food begin at 4:30 pm, with the program commencing at 09/165:30 pm.
-This event is a great opportunity to explore this beautiful, but often overlooked part of Illinois.
+On the 165th Anniversary of the famous Lincoln-Douglas Debate, Jonesboro celebrates at Lincoln Memorial Park.
+The program will include a 21-gun and cannon salute, and a minute of bell-ringing to mark the occasion.
+Soloists, speakers, and essayist will present the program.
+Children’s games, music, and food begin at 4:30 pm, with the program at 5:30 pm.
+This eventis a great opportunity to explore this beautiful, but often overlooked part of Illinois.

 Read more.